n3bulus/n3bulus.github.io/CONTRIBUTION.md

-# Contributing to the Clippy Avatar Generator
+# Contributing to the Avatar Generator

 Thank you for wanting to contribute! 🎉
 This project is powered by community-made assets, so your creativity makes it even better.